jenkinsci/jenkinsfile-runner/README.md

 See the documentation below for more information.

 ## Usage in command-line
-Jenkinsfile Runner can be run in command line or in Docker.
+Jenkinsfile Runner can be run in the command line or in Docker.
-In case you want to run it in command line just follow these steps:
+In case you want to run it in the command line just follow these steps:

 1. Download the jar file available in [artifactory](https://repo.jenkins-ci.org/webapp/#/home) or build the source code from this repository (see [contributing guidelines](./CONTRIBUTING.md))
 2. Prepare the execution environment